wntiv-main/uclearn/src/static/learn/help.md

 For COSC courses, you will see the coderunner question editors replaced with custom editors.
 Changes here include thematic changes (temporary, working on getting proper synchronised theme support).
 We also attach a python LSP to the editors, which provides autocompletion support.
 You should see suggestions appear as you type, or you can press `Ctrl`+`Space`.
-Again, this is
-EXPERIMENTAL and is known to not work properly in fill-in-the-blank questions.
+Some minor changes are made to the gapfiller question's keybinding handling, please [log an issue](https://github.com/wntiv-main/uclearn/issues) if you experience anything weird while typing in these questions.

 ## Hydration